-Finding the right place in Costa Rica to charter a fishing boat for you and your party or family is something that requires expertise and many years of “local knowledge.”
+Even thought Costa Rica is a small country, finding the right place in Costa Rica to go on a fishing trip is something that requires expertise and many years of “local knowledge.”

-Besides, who wants to risk an entire fishing trip or vacation for that matter on out dated information?
+Who wants to risk an entire fishing trip or vacation for that matter, on out dated information?
 So, before you go looking for Costa Rica Charter and in order for you to make the best decision, I thinks its best to first take a look at the different areas for fishing in Costa Rica so you can decide which would be the best for you!